ibm-cloud-docs/cephaas/backup-restore.md

 ## Self-service backup and restore for application owners
 {: #backup-restore-self-service}

-If you are an application owner (a user who manages applications within a specific namespace), you can create IBM Fusion Backup & Restore Custom Resource (CRs) within your application's namespace to self-manage your application's backup and restore needs.
-This self-service capability allows you to protect your namespace application without requiring cluster-level permissions or IBM Fusion Backup & Restore administrator rights.

-This approach is ideal for development teams or application users who need to manage their own backups independently, without involving cluster administrators.

 For more information about self-service backup and restore, see see [IBM Fusion Backup & Restore documentation](https://www.ibm.com/docs/en/storage-fusion/2.8?topic=fusion-backup-restore){: external}.